urbn/express-sanitize-escape/README.md

 ## Changelog

+### v0.6.1
+- Added additional test for nested object and an array
+- Added chai js for testing

 ### v0.6.0
 - Added htmlencoding
 - Change filer to recurse through all values of the object and sanitize only values that are strings